AutoQResearch: LLM-Guided Closed-Loop Policy Search for Adaptive Variational Quantum Optimization: Conclusion

 We presented \textit{AutoQResearch}, an LLM-guided closed-loop framework for adaptive variational quantum optimization.
 Rather than treating solver design as static hyperparameter tuning, the framework casts it as sequential policy search over a curated and auditable solver space, in which a generative model proposes adaptive solver-control logic and a fixed quantum evaluation harness validates, rejects, or refines those proposals through measured outcomes.

-Across two structurally different optimization settings, Maximum Independent Set (MIS) and a decomposed Capacitated Vehicle Routing Problem (CVRP) workflow, the framework discovered nontrivial problem- and scale-dependent policies that improved substantially over their respective baselines.
-On MIS, the search revealed a clear transition from CVaR-enhanced warm-start QAOA at small scale to QRAO-based compression strategies at larger scale.
-On CVRP, the strongest gains came instead from workflow-level adaptations involving penalty design, sampling-budget allocation, and hybrid feasibility-repair logic.
-These results show that the value of the framework lies not in selecting one universally best solver configuration, but in discovering policies that adapt to the dominant failure mode of the current optimization regime.
-The consistency of improvements across MIS and CVRP also suggests that the framework captures structure-aware policy adaptation rather than problem-specific heuristics.
+Across two structurally different optimization settings, Maximum Independent Set (MIS) and a decomposed Capacitated Vehicle Routing Problem (CVRP) workflow, the framework discovered nontrivial problem- and scale-dependent policies that improved substantially over their respective baselines: a transition from CVaR-enhanced warm-start QAOA to QRAO-based compression on MIS, and penalty-, sampling-, and repair-level adaptations on CVRP\@.
+The value of the framework lies not in selecting one universally best configuration, but in discovering policies that adapt to the dominant failure mode of the current regime, and the consistency of gains across both problems suggests structure-aware adaptation rather than problem-specific heuristics.

 A second key finding is methodological: staged confirmation is essential for credible autonomous experimentation.
-Across the studied benchmarks, cheap scout evaluations were useful for rapid search but could materially misestimate policy quality or obscure regressions on previously validated stages.
-The scout--promote--confirm protocol with replay guardrails therefore emerges as an important part of the contribution, not merely an implementation detail.
+As the ablation of Section~\ref{sec:ablation} shows on real promotion logs, cheap scout evaluations can misestimate policy quality and even invert candidate rankings, so the scout--promote--confirm protocol with replay guardrails is part of the contribution, not an implementation detail.

 Overall, this work positions \textit{AutoQResearch} as a benchmarked quantum--GenAI co-design workflow for autonomous solver discovery.
 More broadly, the results suggest that a promising role for generative AI in quantum optimization is not unrestricted algorithm invention, but disciplined closed-loop search over structured solver-design spaces, where candidate policies are proposed by AI and validated by quantum execution.
-Extending this framework to additional benchmark families (e.g. portfolio optimization, network design etc) is a natural next step.
+Extending this framework to additional benchmark families (e.g., portfolio optimization and network design) is a natural next step.